shivam-singh-negi/websiteBackend/README.md

 # websiteBackend
 This is an ongoing project.
-This project is managed by Shivam
+This project is managed by Shivam singh negi